-Found 30 - 40 results of 67 programs matching keyword " museum art"
+Found 30 - 40 results of 70 programs matching keyword " museum art"

+What are you afraid of?
+Snakes?
+Spiders?
+Heights?
+This After Dark event investigated the psychology and biology of fear, and included Damian Cooksey confronting his fear by demonstrating the sport of highlining far above visitors’ heads.
 This After Dark event presented a collection of objects, organizations, and activities use various alternative energy sources, and also looked at sustainably raised food.
 For John Edmark, geometry is a foundation for creating beauty.
 Here he explains his interest in unexpected natural phenemona, and how visitors to his kaleidoscopic piece, The Geometron, can turn simple shapes into surprisingly intricate patterns of reflection.
 Tauba Auerbach talks about randomness, the unity of art and science, and the way her Geometry Playground piece uses the beauty of geometry to draw visitors into a zone of comfort with math and their own artistic capabilities.
 Amy Williams, chair of Fashion at San Francisco's California College of Arts encourages the creative spirit of her students through creation of opulent gowns, made in a day with just pattern makers tissue and tape.
 The result is not only an education for students, but also a playful and performative experience in the process of fashion creation.
 Among the highlights of our Geometry Playground event were gravity-defying performances by four aerial artists from TrapezeWorld.
 A highlight of this After Dark evening was Thee Oh Sees, one of the Bay Area’s best underground bands, who created a playful aural disorientation while playing in front of “visual music” by the late experimental filmmaker and musicologist Harry Smith.